 Ironically, though, it’s in the wake of those difficult moments that Cobra Kai, like its characters, finds a certain measure of redemption.

 Cobra Kai is, after all, a story about folks trying to find their way to Mr. Miyagi’s mystical sense of balance, to find the middle way between being a pushover and being a world-class jerk.
 Everyone here, from oldsters Johnny and Daniel to their troubled pupils and offspring, is searching for redemption and meaning.
-Some tap into past hope and past sins, even as some of those hopes and those sins are passed on to another generation.
+Some tap into past hope and past sins, even as some of those hopes and sins are passed on to another generation.
 Families want to restore relationships, and friends work to make up for their regrets.
 Netflix’s show does more than simply play off Gen X nostalgia: It has a story of its own it wants to tell.
 Several, really.

 But while those stories may have merit, they also come with problematic content aplenty.
 And that can make Cobra Kai a more difficult dojo to deal with than the original.
 After all, the motto is “No mercy.”